School Meals

 Project SCALES supports people working to improve the school meal system.

 We awarded our first round of grants in May 2024, supporting twelve rural school districts and charter schools across the United States.
-More information about those projects is available on this page.
+More information about those projects is available on the Cohort 1 page.

 Fresh, Local, Meaningful

 With funding from the United States Department of Agriculture, Food and Nutrition Service, Project SCALES is led by Boise State University, in partnership with LunchAssist.
-Over the next five years, we will be issuing more than $10 million in funding.
-We fund projects that aim to build capacity and increase the resilience of food systems by supporting partnerships between school food authorities and growers, producers, distributors, and processors, as well as other industry partners.
+Between 2024 and 2028, we will issue more than $10 million in funding to 21 projects located across the nation.
+We fund projects that build capacity and increase the resilience of food systems by supporting partnerships between school food authorities and growers, producers, distributors, and processors, as well as other industry partners.

 Funding

 The first round of grantees received up to $150,000 in funding to advance partnerships to bring more locally sourced foods into schools.
-The second round of grants will support large team-based projects.
+The second round of grants support large team-based projects with up to $1 million each in funding.

 Resources

-Our school nutrition specialists at LunchAssist provide technical assistance including one-on-one calls, group meetings, skill-building tools, and other professional development activities.
+Our technical assistance manager at LunchAssist provides expert technical assistance to grantees, including one-on-one calls, group meetings, skill-building tools, and other professional development activities.

 Community